ChimaRyder/CSIT327F3-VIRTUALPETGACHASYSTEM/README.md

 - A leaderboard is publicly available for all players to view, detailing the top players of the game based on specified metrics.
 - Different metrics can be filtered to view the highest ranking players in each category.
 - Players may also access the profiles of the players on the leaderboard.

+### 3.11 Transaction System
+- Players can purchase in-game credits using GCash or credit cards for use in buying loot boxes, pets, and other items.
+- In-game coins can be converted into credits at a predefined exchange rate.
+- All transactions require admin approval to ensure fairness and security.

 ## Gantt Chart